The key to success in any endeavor is measurement.

 In short, share of voice shows how your company's online presence compares with that of its competitors.
 It’s not quite the same as market share, though it lies upstream of it.
 Share of voice tells you just how important and dominant your community is in the overall conversation surrounding your specific offering and/or market segment.

-5. # of New Member Signups and Discussions
+5. Number of New Member Signups and Discussions

 If you want your online community to thrive, then you need to pay close attention to the number of users coming on board every month (aggregated from whatever channels you’ve chosen to engage).